FoR-Group1/OpenWhisker/calibration_platform/README.md

 4. Measurements:
    It is important to take note of a few measurements to allow effective testing.
+   1. Beam positioning and dimensions
    - `BEAM_THICKNESS`: width of the ruler (or any alternative beam used)
-   - `WHISKER_X`: x position of the whisker on the printing bed
    - `BEAM_EDGE_Y_RELATIVE_TO_NOZZLE`: y distance of the beam relative to the nozzle
    - `BEAM_START`: x distance of the right-most edge of the beam relative to the nozzle
+   2. Whisker positioning and dimensions
+   - `WHISKER_X`: x position of the whisker on the printing bed
    - `WHISKER_LENGTH_Y`: length of the whisker being evaluated
    - `WHISKER_TIP_Y`: y distance of the beam at the edge tip of the whisker

+These measurements should be modified within the printer controller, located at `calibration_platform/software/GCodeController/GcodeController.py`, based on your testing setup.
+This is to allow the configuration to be quite flexible for any printer, any beam position and any whisker being tested.
+This also allows the beam to be mounted however you would like so long as it is vertically placed.

 <img src=docs/figures/printer_measurements_1.png  width="250">
 <img src=docs/figures/printer_measurements_2.png  width="250">
 <img src=docs/figures/printer_measurements_3.png  width="250">

 ## Software Instructions

-To calibration the sensor for radial contact distance inference, run the following commands in the [whisker_driver_ros2](software/whisker_driver_ros2/) folder.
+To calibrate the sensor for radial contact distance inference, run the following commands in the [whisker_driver_ros2](software/whisker_driver_ros2/) folder.

 ### Install Dependencies